PerfectDreams/DockerSwarmTutorial/README.md

 > **Warning**
 >
 > If you change your `default-addr-pool`, check if the IPs aren't being used by another network! `ip a` shows what IP ranges are being used.
 If you use an IP range that is already being used by something else, your containers won't start due to `Pool overlaps with other one on this address space`!
->
-> If you get `Swarm initialized: current node (qgsfyhmhwtpkp7zpo7lts2vhp) is now a manager.`, then your Docker instance is in a swarm, and your node is a manager node, sweet!

 > **Warning**